All SfN-Sponsored Socials will be held at McCormick Place. These events are open to all registered annual meeting attendees.

 Come and enjoy an evening of socializing and networking with your fellow neuroendocrinologists and be entertained with a modified version of The Newlywed Game, "Know Your Neuroendocrinologist."
 Trainees and mentors will display their knowledge of each other's careers, interests, and major discoveries in the field of neuroendocrinology.
 If that isn't exciting enough, this social is a great place to mingle with others in the field and is an excellent networking opportunity for trainees.

-Guests: Maryann E Martone, Gordon Shepherd, Alan Evans, Adam R Ferguson, PhD
+Guests: Maryann Martone, Gordon Shepherd, Alan Evans, Adam Ferguson

 Come and exchange ideas with others interested in neuroscience data management at the Neuroinformatics Social!
 Find new collaborators who have datasets and resources you need, recruit new users for your tools, or join up to solve standards and interoperability issues with scientists and developers in electrophysiology, neuroimaging, brain mapping, and computational neuroscience.
 Don't miss this event where we'll discuss everything neuroinformagical!